Marina'24_3rdPass_B (1).jpg

 DANCER

-With Noche Flamenca, Marina has taught masterclasses in flamenco at Lincoln Center, The Joyce Theater and universities such as USC, UC Santa Barbara, University of Washington, Williams College and New York University in NYC and Abu Dhabi.
-In the Bay Area, Marina has been an artist in residence teaching classes at Theatre Flamenco of San Francisco and is a master teacher at The People’s Conservatory in Oakland.
+As an educator and community builder, Marina has taught masterclasses at Lincoln Center, The Joyce Theater, University of Southern California, UC Santa Barbara, University of Washington, Williams College, and New York University in NYC and Abu Dhabi.
+In the Bay Area, Marina has been an artist in residence at Theatre Flamenco of San Francisco and has dedicated the past five years and counting to The People’s Conservatory in Oakland, where she helps students connect flamenco to aspects of their own cultural identities and realize that they are active participants in the preservation and evolution of flamenco’s powerful legacy.

-Marina graduated from Stanford University with a BA in Film & Media Studies specializing in “Avant-Garde Aesthetics and Performance.”
-In 2023, Marina collaborated and starred in the short film, “Yellow Wallpaper,” which world premiered in July 2023 at the LA Shorts International Film Festival in Los Angeles.
+An avid film lover, Marina enjoys a multidisciplinary approach to flamenco often incorporating technology, theatrical vignettes, and film.
+She graduated from Stanford University with a BA in Film & Media Studies, specializing in “Avant-Garde Aesthetics and Performance.”
+In 2023, Marina collaborated and starred in the short film, “Yellow Wallpaper,” which premiered at the LA Shorts International Film Festival in Los Angeles and garnered her a Best Actress in a Short Film nomination at the Phoenix Rising International Film Festival (2023).

 Photos